Author: BC Writer

 What causes Androgenic Alopecia?

-It is important to see a hair loss specialist if you experiencing any form of hair loss or thinning hair.
-If a diagnosis of Androgenic Alopecia is given, there are medically proven treatments that can be very effective when prescribed as part of an expertly-administered, holistic hair loss treatment plan.
+It is important to see a hair loss specialist for a consultation if you are experiencing any form of unusual hair loss or thinning hair.